Our Top Picks

 Photo by Subinpumsom from Freepik

 Insight – To remove any lingering residue, use a cotton swab or cotton ball dampened with nail polish remover and dab it firmly on the wax spots.
-Then, wipe it clean immediately with a microfiber cloth.
+Wipe it clean immediately with a microfiber cloth.

 Easy Homemade Solutions for Removing Candle Wax